Azure/ACE_Azure_ML/README.md

 Welcome to the LearnAI training on Azure Machine Learning (AML) service.

-The material presented here is a deep-dive which combine real-world data science scenarios with many different technologies including Azure Databricks (ADB), Azure Machine Learning (AML) Services and Azure DevOps, with the goal of creating, deploying and maintaining end-to-end data science and AI solutions.
+The material presented here is a deep-dive which combine real-world data science scenarios with many different technologies including Azure Databricks (ADB), Azure Machine Learning (AML) Services and Azure DevOps, with the goal of creating, deploying, and maintaining end-to-end data science and AI solutions.

-# Use-Cases

-We have two use-cases or scenarios

-## 1. Anomaly Detection in structured data
+# Anomaly Detection in structured data

 - The data scientist has been tasked to develop a predictive maintenance (PdM) solution for a large set of production machines on a manufacturing floor.